coreos/docs/os/sdk-building-development-images.md

 ## Updating portage-stable ebuilds from Gentoo

-There is a utility script called `update_ebuilds` that can pull from Gentoo's CVS tree directly into your local portage-stable tree.
+There is a utility script called `update_ebuilds` that can pull from Gentoo's git tree directly into your local portage-stable tree.
 Here is an example usage bumping go to the latest version:

 ```sh
 ./update_ebuilds --commit dev-lang/go